isomerpages/enterprisesg-cpso/_consumers/Safety alerts and recalls/Children products.md

 </div>
 <p>Consumers who have purchased this product, should immediately stop using
 it and have their product returned for a refund.
 Please refer to this
-<a href="https://pigeon.com.sg/recall/" rel="noopener noreferrer nofollow" target="_blank">website</a>for more information on the recall and the instructions on
+<a href="https://pigeon.com.sg/recall/" rel="noopener nofollow" target="_blank">website</a>for more information on the recall and the instructions on
 the refund process.</p>
 <p>Consumers may also get in touch with the Pigeon customer service team
 through the following channels :&nbsp;</p>